 Insert a new paragraph 5.9.4., to read:

 "5.9.4.
-Answer-back signal may flash and/or vary in luminous intensity and/or apparent surface.
+Answer-back signal may flash and/or vary in luminous intensity and/or vary in apparent surface.

-These lamps shall operate according to the conditions specified in general specifications and/or in dedicated paragraphs 6.27."
+The lamp(s) used for answer-back signal shall operate according to the conditions specified in general specifications and/or in dedicated paragraph 6.27."

 Paragraph 5.10.4.3., amend to read: